 - If you could choose one song that expresses who you are, what is it and why?
 (250 words)

 - What is your most significant accomplishment?
 (250 words)

-- Describe a time when you were a student of your own failure.
+- Describe a time in the last three years when you overcame a failure.
 What specific insight from this experience has shaped your development?
 (250 words)

-- If you have not provided a letter of recommendation from your current supervisor, please explain; otherwise, enter N/A.
+- If you have not provided a letter of recommendation from your current supervisor, please explain.
+If not applicable, enter N/A.

 - List in order of importance all community and professional organizations and extracurricular activities in which you have been involved during or after university studies.
 Indicate the nature of the activity or organization, size of the organization, dates of involvement, offices held, and average number of hours spent per month.

 - List full-time and part-time jobs held during undergraduate or graduate studies, indicating the employer, job title, employment dates, location, and the number of hours worked per week for each position held prior to the completion of your degree.